 Along with the Palazzo Colonna and the Galleria Borghese, this spectacular family palace provides the best glimpse of aristocratic Rome.
-Here, the main attractions are the legendary old master paintings, including treasures by Velázquez and Caravaggio; the splendor of the main galleries; and a unique suite of private family apartments.
-The beauty of the graceful 18th-century facade of this patrician palace may escape you unless you take time to step to the opposite side of the street for a good view; it was designed by Gabriele Valvassori in 1730.
-The foundations of the immense complex of buildings probably date from classical times.
-The current building dates from the 15th century, with the exception of the facade.
-It passed through several hands before it became the property of the famous seafaring Doria family of Genoa, who had married into the Roman Pamphilj (also spelled Pamphili) clan.
-As in most of Rome's older patrician residences, the family still lives in part of the palace.
+Here, the main attractions are the legendary Old Master paintings, including treasures by Velázquez and Caravaggio; the splendor of the main galleries; and a unique suite of private family apartments.
+The beauty of the graceful facade, , designed by Gabriele Valvassori in 1730, may escape you unless you take time to cross to the opposite side of the street for a good view.
+While the foundations of the immense complex of buildings probably date from classical times, the current building dates to the 15th century.
+It passed through several hands before it became the property of the famous seafaring Doria family of Genoa, who had married into the Roman Pamphilj (also spelled Pamphili) clan; the family still live in part of the palace.

 Housed in four wings that line the palace's courtyard, the picture gallery contains 550 paintings, including three